 Siesta in Sintra

 At around 1 pm, most of the shops will be closed for their Siesta.
 In Portugal and Spain, people usually have their siesta at noon.
-Hence it is common to see shops or restaurants closed for their lunch and nap time.
+Hence it is common to see shops or restaurants closed for their lunch and nap time (about 2 hours).
+They will eat and rest.
 The nap time usually takes about 15-20 min, not over an hour.

 15. Portuguese Pottery & Ceramic